- I’m pointing my camera at the red outline with gray cells, and nothing happens!

 There are two possibilities.

 The second possibility, if your phone is slow, is that SASHA is working.
-If this is the case (e.g. on and old Nexus 5), the red outline and the tiles are frozen in place, and about 10-15 seconds later, the “capture complete” message will appear.
+If this is the case (e.g. on and old Nexus 5), the red outline and the tiles are frozen in place when the capture starts, but about 10-15 seconds later the a dialog box with a progress bar appears.
+You can then get a sense for how long the computation will take.
+Eventually, a “capture complete” message will appear.

 - I get “bad capture” messages?